Kyoto Koka University ロゴ

 Department of Psychology

-Students will acquire practical skills in the three courses of "Clinical and Psychological Counseling," "Child and Development Support," and "Social and Criminal Psychology".
-To apply them in various fields such as medicine, education, welfare, childcare, judiciary, and industry.
+Students will acquire practical skills through one of three courses - "Clinical and Psychological Counseling", "Child and Development Support", and "Social and Criminal Psychology" and apply them across a wide range of fields, including medicine, education, welfare, childcare, the legal sector, and industry.

 ▶︎The Three Courses to Deepen Your Learning

-To be close to those in need of psychological support, students learn the fundamental knowledge and skills of professional support such as psychological assessment and psychological interviewing.
+To offer empathetic support to individuals in need of psychological care, students learn the fundamental knowledge and skills of professional support such as psychological assessment and psychological interviewing.
 For those who wish to become a licensed psychologist or a clinical psychologist, we provide support for their further education.

 To support development and respond to needs of infants and children, students learn the fundamental knowledge and skills of developmental psychology and developmental support.
 We also train childcare workers and child guidance staff who work in child welfare facilities.

-Students learn social psychology, which explores the psychological interactions between people and between people and society, such as the psychology of interpersonal relationships and consumer behavior.
-As well as criminal psychology, which explores the psychology of offenders, crime prevention, and psychological care for juvenile delinquents.
+Students learn social psychology, which explores the psychological interactions between people, and between people and society, such as the psychology of interpersonal relationships and consumer behavior, as well as criminal psychology, which explores the psychology of offenders, crime prevention, and psychological care for juvenile delinquents. ▶︎COURSE PICK UP!

 Students will examine the components of "Kyoto-ness" from a psychological viewpoint.
 Through fieldwork such as making Kyoto sweets, students will experience and deepen their understanding of what makes Kyoto unique.
 Also, through the experience of making incense bags and devising a plan for a Journey of Kyoto, students will consider the relationship between Kyoto culture and healing.
 This class incorporates a wealth of off-campus experiential learning opportunities that allow students to understand Kyoto culture through independent experiences and to realize that they are living in the midst of the culture.